logo image

 Camping & Touring Parks in area

-The image top is of Lady Hill, about 3 hundred yards west of Elgin Centre.
+The image top is of Lady Hill, 3 hundred yards west of Elgin Centre.
 This is where Elgin Castle was built for King David I in 1130.
 The Monument for the Duke of Gordon was erected in 1839, now a popular spot for views over Elgin.

 The second image is of St Giles Church in Elgin Centre, built in 1827 to replace the Muckle Church from the 1180s.